Azure/azure-sdk-for-python/doc/storage.rst

 To upload an already opened file to a blob named 'image.png', the method **put\_block\_blob\_from\_file** can be used instead.
 The **count** parameter is optional, but you will get better performance if you specify it.
+This indicates how many bytes you want read from the file and uploaded to the blob.

 .. code:: python